- Phone number

 How I deliver therapy

-Home visits, Long-term face-to-face work, Short-term face-to-face work, Telephone counselling
+Home visits, Long-term face-to-face work, Online counselling, Short-term face-to-face work, Telephone counselling